Stunning Photographs Unveiled as Wildlife Photographer of the Year Arrives in Philadelphia

 Wildlife Photographer of the Year, an exhibition of exceptional images that capture fascinating animal behavior and the breathtaking diversity of the natural world, opens Saturday, Sept.
 5 at the Academy of Natural Sciences of Drexel University.

-Developed and produced by the Natural History Museum, London, the exhibit features the 100 awarded images from this year’s entries.
+Developed and produced by the Natural History Museum, London, the exhibit features the 100 awarded images from the 2019 entries.
 Launched in 1965, Wildlife Photographer of the Year is the longest running nature photography competition in the world, and in its most recent competition it received 48,000 submissions from 100 countries.

 The Academy of Natural Sciences is the first institution on the East Coast to display this exhibition.